 (C) Included in the Plan, commencing in 2015, the expected outcome for measurable reduction in Delta reliance and improvement in regional self-reliance.
 The expected outcome for measurable reduction in Delta reliance and improvement in regional self-reliance shall be reported in the Plan as the reduction in the amount of water used, or in the percentage of water used, from the Delta watershed.
 For the purposes of reporting, water efficiency is considered a new source of water supply, consistent with Water Code section 1011(a).

 Liberty Utilities has reduced its reliance on the imported water supplies for Calendar Year 2015 and Calendar Year 2020.
 In addition, Liberty Utilities is projected to continue reducing its reliance on the imported water supplies through Calendar Year 2045.
-A further discussion which Liberty Utilities’ measurable reduction in imported water reliance and improvement in regional self-reliance is provided in Appendix B.
+A further discussion of Liberty Utilities’ measurable reduction in imported water reliance and improvement in regional self-reliance is provided in Appendix B.

 TIPS FOR UWMP PREPARERS